kyungtae/webxr/explainer.md

 }
 ```

-This provides a session that behaves much like the typical Immersive VR sessions described above with a few key behavioral differences.
+This provides a session that behaves much like the immersive VR sessions described above with a few key behavioral differences.
 The primary distinction between an "immersive-vr" and "immersive-ar" session is that the latter guarantees that the user's environment is visible and that rendered content will be aligned to the environment.
 The exact nature of the visibility is hardware-dependent, and communicated by the `XRSession`'s `environmentBlendMode` attribute.
 AR sessions will never report an `environmentBlendMode` of `opaque`.
 See [Handling non-opaque displays](#handling-non-opaque-displays) for more details.

 UAs must reject the request for an AR session if the XR hardware device cannot support a mode where the user's environment is visible.
 Pages should be designed to robustly handle the inability to acquire AR sessions. `navigator.xr.supportsSessionMode()` can be used if a page wants to test for AR session support before attempting to create the `XRSession`.